-With a range of industries and sectors to work in, a career in chartered accountancy offers exciting and limitless opportunities.
-Whether you want to influence the strategy, direction and profitability of an organisation or make a difference by ensuring your employer has the funds to deliver its charitable work, find out where a career in accountancy could take you.
+With a range of industries and sectors to work in, a career in chartered accountancy offers exciting and limitless opportunities, with a range of industries and sectors to work in.
+Whether you want to influence the strategy, direction and profitability of an organisation, or make a difference by ensuring your employer has the funds to deliver its charitable work, find out where a career in accountancy could take you.

 A public practice firm’s accountants deal with accounting and financial needs of a client whilst remaining independent from their staff.
 Accountancy practices vary in size, type and location as well as what services they offer, including: